Chalarangelo/30-seconds-of-code/content/snippets/js/s/partial-sum-array.md

 ---
+title: Create an array of partial sums in JavaScript
-title: Partial sum array
+shortTitle: Partial sum array
-type: snippet
+type: tip
 language: javascript
-tags: [math]
+tags: [array,math]
 cover: people-on-beach
+excerpt: Create an array of partial sums, using `Array.prototype.reduce()` and `Array.prototype.slice()`.
-dateModified: 2022-01-30
+dateModified: 2024-03-24
 ---

-Creates an array of partial sums.

-- Use `Array.prototype.reduce()`, initialized with an empty array accumulator to iterate over `nums`.
-- Use `Array.prototype.slice()` to get the previous partial sum or `0` and add the current element to it.
+The **partial sum** of an array is the sum of all elements up to a certain index.
+While you may instinctively reach for `Array.prototype.map()` to calculate partial sums, you'll find that you need to keep track of the previous sum.
+This is where `Array.prototype.reduce()` comes in handy.

+Using `Array.prototype.reduce()` allows you to **keep track of the previous sum** while iterating over the array.
+By initializing the accumulator with an **empty array**, you can then use `Array.prototype.slice()` to get the **previous partial sum** or `0` if it's the first element.

-- Use the spread operator (`...`) to add the new partial sum to the accumulator array containing the previous sums.
+Finally, using the spread operator (`...`), you can add the new partial sum to the accumulator array containing the previous sums.

 ```js
 const accumulate = (...nums) =>